The Learning Never Stops

 - Participation in Institute surveys and assessments to support documentation Institute processes and outcomes; participation in surveys for both teachers and students

-If selected to participate, each teacher will receive from the Perot Museum of Nature and Science:
+If selected to participate, each teacher will receive from the Perot Museum:

-- Opportunity to attend 10 (required to attend a minimum of 5) workshops between September and May
+- Opportunity to attend 10 (required to attend a minimum of five) workshops between September and May

 This project was made possible in part by the Institute of Museum and Library Services MA-10-14-0265-14 and Library Services, Community Impact Fund of The Dallas Foundation and Alliance Data.